jgregory6/resources/project.md

 ### Submission:
-1. Save all the files in project repo.
+1. Save all the files in project repository.
 Commit/push to GitHub.
 Create tag 'final' for this release.

 2. Upload/update the folder to the external server.
 It must just have all of the project-related files and link the URL to the LOW page.